Skip to content

 • Industrial manufacturing environments

-Examples of critical infrastructure sectors including energy, water utilities, transport networks, telecommunications and industrial facilities
+Critical infrastructure sectors including energy, water utilities, transport networks, telecommunications and industrial facilities all depend on Critical IT Infrastructure and Operational Technology OT.

 Many of these sectors rely heavily on operational technology (OT) and industrial control systems (ICS) that interact directly with physical processes.